saketkc/blog-archive/content/poisson_demysitified.md

-title: Poisson Demysitified
+Title: Poisson Demysitified
-date: 2015-05-17
+Date: 2015-05-17
-tags: poisson
+Tags: poisson

 Learnt it the hard way.
 This one is more of a scratch pad, inspired from